BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

 Goal is to create a new target (customer) tenant.

 In this step we need to :
-1. Iniate 2 contexts :
+1. Initiate 2 contexts :
 - The source tenant to get the licence
 - The registration tenant in the region we want to create the tenant
 2. Get the licence